Moments in Time: Worb, Switzerland

 The views of the mountains would come to a brisk end, though, as I reach the dark wooded area of the trail.
 The dark shadows of the trees engulfed my vision, much like my penetrating thoughts consumed my brain.

-As I mentioned before, I would choose this particular bench when my insecurities, fears, or anxieties would begin to get the best of me.
-Whether that be fears and anxieties of being an ex-pat living in a different country, insecurities of being a stay-at-home dad trying to raise two young boys, or my thoughts and fears that creep in daily life.
+As I mentioned, I would choose this particular bench when my insecurities, fears, or anxieties would begin to get the best of me, whether that be fears and anxieties of being an ex-pat living in a different country, insecurities of being a stay-at-home dad trying to raise two young boys, or my thoughts and fears that creep in daily life.
 This bench offered me the peace and calmness that I so desperately sought.

-Rounding up to the final elevation, my heart rate and breathing would become quicker with each step.
-Thoughts of peace that waited for me at the bench overcame every idea of wanting to stop and take a break.
+As I approached the final elevation, my heart rate and breathing became quicker with each step.
+The peace that waited for me at the bench overcame every idea of wanting to stop and take a break.

 At this point, my anticipation of finally reaching this place of peace would take hold of me.
-It would almost propel me through the last upward paces as I got to the straight trail that led me to the out cove and bench looking over the village, the Alps, the horses and cows, my troubles, fears, hopes, and dreams.
+It would almost propel me through the last upward paces as I reached the straight trail that led me to the outcrop and bench looking over the village, the Alps, the horses and cows, and my troubles, fears, hopes, and dreams.

 It would always take me a few moments before I finally sat on my bench.
 I needed to take in what I was looking at.
-The picturesque landscape never ceased to captivate me, it would arrest me, but more importantly, the view and its majestic natural beauty would always offer an invitation.
+The picturesque landscape never ceased to captivate me; it would arrest me.
+More importantly, the view and majestic natural beauty would always offer an invitation.
 An invitation to a more profound truth.
 A truth that drew me to the bench that I would know so well.

 The older I get, the more and more I believe that truth dwells in paradox.
-(That is, when two opposing things are married together, they begin to paint a picture of a deeper, more truthful reality.)
+(When two opposing things are married together, they paint a picture of a deeper, more truthful reality.)

-Sitting high above the world on that bench, looking down at our house, watching the cars moving along the narrow rolling country roads and the horses grazing in their pastures, reminded me that I was above the narrow worries of the world.
+Sitting high above the world on that bench, looking down at our house, and watching the cars moving along the narrow rolling country roads and the horses grazing in their pastures reminded me that I was above the narrow worries of the world.
 It was a great reminder of how minor my troubles and problems were.
-My unlovable parts were reminded that I was loved… my fears of being inadequate washed away in my thoughts of being secure in my own skin.
+My unlovable parts were reminded that I was loved…, and my fears of being inadequate washed away in my thoughts of being secure in my skin.
 Looking down helped me regain my sense of self.
 I was loved; I was Brett.

 Ahhh, but to then look up…to look up and out.

-And so here I would sit.
-On a simple wooden bench.
-Looking both up and down, feeling big and feeling small…feeling whole.
+And so here I would sit, on a simple wooden bench, looking both up and down, feeling big and small, feeling whole.

-Sometimes I would sit for minutes.
-Sometimes I would sit for hours.
-But no matter how long I sat, it was a place that brought me peace and perspective, all so that I could make my way back down the hill and re-enter into my daily life of roles and responsibilities.
+Sometimes, I would sit for minutes, and sometimes, I would sit for hours.
+But no matter how long I sat, it was a place that brought me peace and perspective, all so that I could make my way back down the hill and re-enter my daily life of roles and responsibilities.

 To this day, I still think of that bench.
 I think of sitting there, and I succumb to the same paradoxical truth.
 A truth that I hope that you have enjoyed with me all on this small bench in Worb, Switzerland.